sola-hq/mpc-go/deployments/systemd/README.md

 #### Step 1: Install Go

-Before installing Mpcium, you need Go 1.25+ installed on all nodes.
+Before installing mpc, you need Go 1.25+ installed on all nodes.

 **Download Go Binaries with wget:**